enthought/pyface/docs/source/image_types.rst

   a volume.

-Additional volumes can be added programatically by calling :meth:`~pyface.image.image.ImageLibrary.add_volume` with the path of zipfile or directory.
-Alternatively :meth:`~pyface.image.image.ImageLibrary.add_path` can be used to add volume by givin a name for the volume and a directory path to use.
+Additional volumes can be added programatically by calling :meth:`~pyface.image.image.ImageLibrary.add_volume` with the path of a zipfile or directory.
+Alternatively :meth:`~pyface.image.image.ImageLibrary.add_path` can be used to add volume by giving a name for the volume and a directory path to use.
 If no path is provided in either case, the library will look for an ``images`` directory next to the current module.